lenskit/lkpy/docs/guide/conventions.rst

-    Now that `SPEC 7`_ has standardized RNG seeding across the scientific Python ecosystem, we use that with some lightweight helpers in the :mod:`lenskit.util.random` module instead of using SeedBank.
+    Now that `SPEC 7`_ has standardized RNG seeding across the scientific Python ecosystem, we use that with some lightweight helpers in the :mod:`lenskit.random` module instead of using SeedBank.

 LensKit extends SPEC 7 with a global RNG that components can use as a fallback, to make it easier to configure system-wide generation for things like tests.
-This is configured with :func:`~lenskit.util.random.set_global_rng`.
+This is configured with :func:`~lenskit.random.set_global_rng`.

 When implementing a component that uses randomness in its training, we recommend deferring conversion of the provided RNG into an actual generator until